futureversecom/trn-examples/examples/substrate/use-feeProxy/README.md

 > [!IMPORTANT]
 > Ensure the following ENV vars are available before running the examples

 - `CALLER_PRIVATE_KEY` - Private key of an account that submits the transaction.
-Follow this guide to [create and fund an account with test tokens](../../../GUIDES.md).
+Follow this guide to [create and fund an account with test tokens](../../../GUIDES.md) if you don't have one yet.

 ## Examples